read this if you want to regulate

 In my approach as a therapist, I draw from Somatic Therapy, rooted in the Greek word soma, meaning "of the body."
 This method highlights the body’s role in processing emotions, accessing sensations and movements that often go beyond words.
 By focusing on physical awareness, you can better understand your nervous system's role in emotional regulation and co-regulation within relationships.
 Using a body-based approach offers a more integrated path to healing, helping you connect to yourself and others in a deeper, more meaningful way.

-Regulation is like your system running properly, while disregulation is akin to the system crashing.
+Regulation is like your system running properly, while dys-regulation is akin to your system crashing.

 One of the ways you are able to move through the world without your inner computer crashing is learning to regulate your nervous system on your own.
-I’ll drop the metaphor for a sec, and just speak to you straight.
 Self-regulation is a state, not a trait.
 You are not a regulated person 24/7.
 You are a dynamic human under the influence of other people places and things all the time.
 You are impacted by conscious and unconscious information, verbal and non-verbal communication constantly.
 Working somatically helps build awareness of when these state shifts happen, and how to choose your reactions to them.

 My go to “skills” are: